 Mississippians celebrating the Fourth of July with fireworks should also take extra care when children and teens are present.
 The greatest risk for injury involving the misuse of fireworks is for children 5-9 and teens 15-19.
 The NFPA states that these age groups are $2\frac{1}{2}$ times more at risk than the general population.

-"Sparklers, which can reach up to 1200 ° Fahrenheit, fountains and novelties alone, according to the latest data, accounted for 32% of emergency room fireworks injuries," Chaney said.
-"Use common sense if you are handling fireworks and never give fireworks to small children."
+Sparklers, which can reach up to 1200 ° Fahrenheit, fountains and novelties alone, according to the latest data, accounted for 32% of emergency room fireworks injuries.